A chemical reaction network implementation of a Maxwell demon: Chemical Maxwell demon

 \subsection{Maxwell demon thermodynamics with information flow}

-In Section~\ref{sec:qualitative thermo}, we presented the basic Maxwell demon thermodynamics.
-In this Section, we dive deeper by analyzing the Maxwell demon through the lens of information thermodynamics in the context of bipartite systems~\cite{PhysRevX.4.031015,article}.
-This framework allows us to understand the thermodynamics of the chemical demon through a quantity called information flow. \\ Firstly, we state that our Maxwell demon is bipartite in the following sense: it is composed of two degrees of freedom, which are the state of the system $n_S$ and the state of the demon $n_D$; in addition, the possible chemical reactions change either $n_S$ or $n_D$ but not both at the same time.
+In Section~\ref{sec:qualitative thermo}, we presented the basic Maxwell demon thermodynamics and we highlighted the absence of any energy exchange between the two inverters.
+In this Section, we dive deeper analyzing the Maxwell demon with the formalism of bipartite systems~\cite{PhysRevX.4.031015,article}.
+This framework allows one to further resolve its thermodynamics.
+In particular, two \emph{separate} second laws can be obtained for the two inverters.
+They include a new term, the information flow, that quantifies the rate at which information is exchanged between the system and the demon.
+Thanks to these refined second laws, it is possible to decompose the global efficiency, Eq.~\eqref{eq:global_efficiency}, as the product of two efficiencies related respectively to the demon and the system, or equivalently, to the measurement and feedback processes.
+In this section, we first explain how the bipartite formalism applies to our chemical MD and then evaluate the information flow, which allows us to discuss the behavior of the two efficiencies above mentioned.\\ We begin by stating in which sense the Maxwell demon is bipartite: it is composed of two degrees of freedom, which are the state of the system $n_S$ and the state of the demon $n_D$; in addition, the possible chemical reactions change either $n_S$ or $n_D$ but not both at the same time.
 This last property enables a decomposition of the time derivative of the mutual information

 into two pieces: one due to reactions changing the state of the system and the other due to reactions changing the state of demon:

 with

 In these expressions, $j(n_S'\leftarrow n_S|n_D)$ represents the net average current along the transition $(n_S,n_D)\to (n_S',n_D)$ and $j(n_D'\leftarrow n_D|n_S)$ is defined analogously.
 In stationary conditions, one must have